KenSuenobu/curb/README.md

 ## What is it?

-VURB is a NextJS/NestJS application that allows Turo hosts to easily track their cars, providing record keeping for each car they host.
+VURB is a NextJS/NestJS React application that allows Turo hosts to easily track their cars, providing record keeping for each car they host.

 ## Roadmap